Curated by the artist himself, this exhibition traces the arc of Kentridge’s thirty-year career.

 The exhibition is accompanied by the publication William Kentridge: that which we do not remember, which includes a conversation between the artist and Cape Town writer and playwright Jane Taylor

 Rhana Devenport, Director

-Supported by Naomi Milgrom AO of the Naomi Milgrom Foundation, principal exhibition patron and lender.
+Free entry made possible by Naomi Milgrom AO, founder of the Naomi Milgrom Foundation, principal exhibition patron and lender.